 Where to find information

-- Make sure you have followed all the steps outlined in the KWS Guides and the relevant API documentation.
+- Make sure you have followed all the steps outlined in this documentation and the accompanying API documentation.

 - Search through the frequently asked questions.
 You may find a quick answer there.